-Are they subject to the same listing and disclosure requirements ?
+Different listing and disclosure requirements

-Investment companies listed under Chapter 21 are subject to different listing requirements and disclosure standards as compared to other listings.
+Investment companies are subject to different listing requirements and disclosure standards as compared to other listings.

 Companies applying for listing on the Main Board must meet either one of the following three "Financial Eligibility Tests": The profit test, the market capitalisation/ revenue/ cash flow test, or the market capitalisation/ revenue test.
 Investment companies are exempted from the test.
 Some listing requirements are also not applicable to investment companies, e.g. the expected market capitalisation of at least $500 million at the time of listing, and an open market for the securities sought for listing such as maintain a public float of at least 25%.